cns-iu/hra-vccf-ftu-supporting-information/README.md

 ### Code

-The two codes generates a web compatible JOSN file for the interactive FTU explorer and a radial tree visualization of the anatomical structures partonomy.
+The two codes generates a web compatible JSON file for the interactive FTU explorer and a radial tree visualization of the anatomical structures partonomy.
 The butterly visualisation interlinks FTUs of the 5th HRA release via the vasculature.
 The visualization is composed of two radial tree graphs: (1) The first graph contains the nested “partonomy” of the anatomical structures in the HRA.
 (2) The second graph contains all the blood vessels in the HRA, with the chambers of the heart in the center, and increasing smaller vessels more distal to the heart again branching outwards from the center.

 ##### Prerequisite:
   - python (version > 3.9)